The 515 best Cyber Monday 2022 deals to shop now | CNN Underscored

 • Nordstrom: Holiday deals are here, with new markdowns on top brands for men, women and kids — plus luxe home goods — now through Nov.
 29.

-• Target: Make more than a month of Black Friday at Target, where a slew of deals are launched weekly and a new Deal of the Day is chosen daily.
+• Target: Cyber Monday is a month-long event Target, where a slew of deals are launched weekly and a new Deal of the Day is chosen daily.

 • The Home Depot: Shop discounted tools, appliances and more at The Home Depot right now.